cpilipis/Shape_Engine/README.md

 ### Compilation
 `gcc simple_base.c -lallegro -lallegro_primitives -oShape`
 On mac, you'll want to add a `-lallegro_main` in there.
 I don't know about any compilation on windows yet.
 It's likely possible if you fool around long enough in MinGW.
-If you figure out how to compile it on Windows.
+If you figure out how to compile it on Windows and you know your instructions will work for most recent Windows machines (Ideally the method should work for Windows 7 and beyond, although Windows XP support would be kinda cool.
+Anything older than that might be redundant.), please click the button to edit this file, type them here, and send me a pull request about it.

 ### Running it
 `./Shape example_level.txt`